Table of Contents[Hide][Show]

 Similar to Canada, it wasn’t all that long ago that U.S. citizens were able to travel to Mexico without a passport.
 But the realities of our world and requirements around safety and security have changed.
-As of 2010, if you’re a U.S. citizen, you must have a valid passport with enough blank pages for entry stamps to visit the Mexico by air, land, or sea.
+As of 2010, if you’re a U.S. citizen, you must have a valid passport with enough blank pages for entry stamps to visit Mexico by air, land, or sea.

 Passport requirements when flying to Mexico

-The Mexican government only requires that your passport be valid during the entirety of your trip, however the United States has a six month validity rule for passports, so make sure your passport has at least 6 months of validity from the date of your return from Mexico.
+The Mexican government only requires that your passport be valid during the entirety of your trip, however, the United States has a six-month validity rule for passports, so make sure your passport has at least 6 months of validity from the date of your return from Mexico.

 Passport requirements when driving to Mexico

 As a United States Citizen, you must present a valid passport when traveling to Mexico by car.
-Passport cards are also accepted when traveling to Mexico by land, but they are not allowing when flying to Mexico.
+Passport cards are also accepted when traveling to Mexico by land, but they are not allowed when flying to Mexico.